usertbera/enveye-v1/README.md

 ### 💡 Real-World Use Case

 > A support engineer receives a critical bug report from staging: “It worked yesterday.”
-> Using EnvEye, they instantly compare snapshots from today and yesterday, OCR a provided error screenshot, and get GPT-generated insights into the root cause — saving hours of guesswork and back-and-forth debugging.
+> Using EnvEye, they instantly compare snapshots from today and yesterday, OCR a provided error screenshot, and get AI-generated insights into the root cause — saving hours of guesswork and back-and-forth debugging.

 ### ✅ Aligned with Microsoft AI Ecosystem